The End of an Era

 The towerman used a reference board which showed which levers had to be pulled in exact sequence to line up the route.
 To set up a different route, the towerman had to "take down" the existing route by pushing in the levers in the exact reverse order in which they had been pulled.
 This reset the interlocking machine and then the new route could be aligned.
 Although more advanced technology was connected to the interlocking machine, it basically functioned in the same manner for over 100 years!

 In 2004, the Tower 17 interlocker was one of the last to be replaced by a modern computer.
 Today, all such railroad intersections are controlled by computer.
 Today's computers are sealed in bright aluminum boxes to protect them from the weather.
 Because of this, the once common interlocker towers were no longer needed, nor were the towermen who worked in them.
-Tower 17 was kindly donated to the Rosenberg Railroad Museum, moved to the museum, and restored to its original glory.
+Tower 17 was kindly donated to the Rosenberg Railroad Museum and moved to its current location on Avenue F on the Museum grounds.

 Interactive Exhibit in Tower 17